Written by Rachael Kraft (Last Updated 3/2/2023)

 For example, if you have two passengers that weight 150 pounds each, in the GMC Sierra, that means that you have 1,335 pounds of cargo space left (1,635 pounds cargo limit – 300 pounds two passengers = 1,335 pounds of cargo capacity left).

 So, all your equipment and other items you’re hauling AND the tongue weight of your trailer needs to be less than the cargo capacity for you to haul a safe weight.
 It’s important that you remember to include the tongue weight when calculating this value.
 If not, you could overestimate how much your truck can safely pull and put yourself and your horses in danger on the road.

 Magic G #2 is Gross Combined Vehicle Weight Rating (GCVWR).
 This number is the maximum weight allowed for the combination of your fully loaded tow vehicle and horse trailer.
 All you have to do to find this number is add up the loaded weight of your tow vehicle and your fully loaded trailer.

-You can find this number to the right of the maximum trailer weight in the photo to the right.
+You can find this number to the right of the maximum trailer weight in the photo below.

 Don’t assume that just because your trailer is less than the GCWR, your truck is strong enough to tow it.
 Always remember to do thorough calculations before determining whether your truck is capable of hauling your trailer or not.

 Magic G #3 is Gross Axle Weight Rating (GAWR).
-This is the amount of weight that your tow vehicle’s axels can safely carry.
-If you exceed this limit, you could put unnecessary stress on your truck’s axels and wear them out quickly, putting yourself and your family in danger.
+This is the amount of weight that your tow vehicle’s axles can safely carry.
+If you exceed this limit, you could put unnecessary stress on your truck’s axles and wear them out quickly, putting yourself and your family in danger.